Overcoming trauma to find peace, joy and forgiveness

-This poem begins a series of poems – Wilted No More, which reflects the different stages of Grace’s adult life – falling in love, falling out of love, marriage, divorce and motherhood.
+This poem begins a series of poems – Wilted No More, which reflects the different stages of Grace’s adult life – falling in love, falling out of love, marriage and motherhood.
 All of which she is yet to experience.
-Wilted No More is the sequel to The Wilted Rose.
-Beverley Joy.
+Wilted No More is the sequel to The Wilted Rose book

 Petals so delicate, soft and fragrant, drenched in rich coloured hues of orange and yellow.